Counting the Days (Collective Soul song)

 "Counting the Days" is a song by the American rock band Collective Soul.
 It served as the lead single from their sixth studio album Youth.
-It is the band's first single released by their own independent record label, El Music Group, following the band's departure from Atlantic Records in 2001.
+It is the band's first single released by their own independent record label, El Music Group, following their departure from Atlantic Records in 2001.

 The song is featured on the soundtrack of the 2004 film NASCAR 3D: The IMAX Experience.

 Charts

 Acoustic version

 An acoustic version is featured on the 2005 EP From the Ground Up.